Total Hip Replacement in Mumbai

 The hip is one of the body's largest joints.
 It is a ball-and-socket joint.
 The socket is formed by a part of the pelvic bone.
 The ball is the upper end of the femur (thighbone).
 The ball and socket are covered with cartilage, a smooth tissue that cushions the ends of the bones so they can move easily.

-When this cartilage covering is damaged, it causes hip pain and disability.
-Avascular necrosis (AVN), Osteoarthritis, rheumatoid arthritis, and arthritis after fracture of the hip are the common causes that require Total Hip Replacement.
+When the cartilage covering is damaged, it causes hip pain and disability.
 The damaged femoral ball is removed and replaced with a metal or ceramic ball on top of a metal stem that is placed into the hollow center of the femur.
-The damaged cartilage of the socket is replaced with a metal socket.
+The damaged cartilage of the socket is replaced with a polyethylene-metal socket.

-With advanced techniques, there is no pain, and most patients can go home in 1-2 days.
+With advanced muscle-sparing techniques, there is almost no pain, and most patients walk after a few hours and can go home the next day.

 Example 1: AVN of both hips